Close

 Prostock-studio/Shutterstock.com

-It is great if a woman with a child has her own house, a stable income, and a loyal employer; however, not everyone can boast of such luck.
+While it is positive if a woman with a child has her own home, a stable income, and a loyal employer, not everyone is this fortunate.

-6. Leaving out one’s personal tasks, hobbies, feelings, and emotions
+6. Leaving behind one’s personal interests, feelings, and goals

-In a whirlpool of endless household chores and educational activities, it may occur that a mother can let go of her own desires and leave them “until a better time”.
-Nevertheless, if a mother who raises a child with a partner has a chance for rest and self-fulfillment, a single mother would run the risk of fully dedicating herself to the child.
+In a whirlwind of seemingly endless household chores and educational activities, a mother can let go of her own needs and desires “until a better time”.
+Nevertheless, if a mother who raises a child with a partner has a chance for rest and self-fulfillment, a single mother runs the risk of fully dedicating herself to the child.

 How is the Child Affected by the Absence of a Father?